drazioti/NSK-birthday-attack/README.md

 $make all2par
 ```

-This make argument, builds the project and we get multy.out which is the excecutable.
+This make argument builds the project and in this way we get multy.out, which is our excecutable.

 ### Running the attack